forenablers/forenablers.github.io/src/pages/javascript-buzzy/index.md

 Huh??
 Ok, what's going on now?
 I am sure you did notice the * somewhere above.
 The righmost part was evaluated to 0, even more - to "0", which is a string.
 Hence we saw the string concantenation rather than numerical sum.

-And as a bonus, be sure you can now explain the result for these statements:
+And as a bonus, can you explain the following results?

 * ++[[1],[2]][+[]] = 2
 * [1,2]+[3] = [1,23]